 Do just one thing for daily needs drive

-The Sierra Nevada Active 20-30 Club 730 sponsors the Daily Needs Drive for the Family Support Council of Douglas County as a part of the Purple Ribbon Coalition’s Just One Thing campaign through Nov.
+The Sierra Nevada Active 20-30 Club 730 sponsors the Daily Needs Drive for the Family Support Council of Douglas County as a part of the Purple Ribbon Coalition’s Just One Thing campaign, starting Monday and running through Nov.
 20.

 Frequently used articles – sheets, towels, cleaning and paper products, personal items – are needed at the Family support Council.
 Needed items listed at http://www.sierranv2030.org